 1991 ... single-title year, but what a title !
 Here she obtains a new major planetary recognition and obtains her direct ticket for posterity.
 HU-GE !

 1993 ... year 1992 empty and back in this year 1993 in an average form.
-The level of success suddenly relapses and only the American public will allow her to keep his head above water ...
+The level of success suddenly relapses and only the American public will allow her to keep her head above water ...

 1994 ... a new single-title year but this one will not really have the same level of success as the previous one.
 The singer does it with ease and the audience has looked elsewhere at first sight ...